 The Department of Nutritional Sciences graduate program is ranked in the top 25 programs in the nation.
 Our students are employed or are admitted to other graduate or professional degree programs shortly after graduation.
 For this reason, we attract a high caliber of students from a variety of backgrounds into our graduate programs.

 Why Choose UGA?

 Our faculty offers you a wealth of research opportunities.
-Study in clinical, basic science, or culinary science areas.
+Study in clinical, community nutrition, basic science, or culinary science areas.
 We also have a sports nutrition emphasis.
 Find out more in our video message below.

 The Ph.D. program allows extensive research and study in any one of our specialized program areas.
 You are provided with customized training in:

 - Dissemination of research findings at scientific conferences and in published journals and books

 - Teaching students and/or the public in academic and community settings

 - Making scholarly contributions to the profession and society